mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

                          (dex:get "http://localhost:5000/blog")))))
 ```

-Let's go through it quickly.
+Let's go through it.
 It creates a new test package and a new test suite.
 The `:in cl-swbymabeweb.tests:test-suite` adds this test suite to the _all-tests_ test suite that we've created before.

 The test `handle-blog-index-route` is a full cycle integration test that uses dexador HTTP client to run a request against the server and expect a certain page title which must be part of the result HTML.
 Of course, more assertions should be added to make this a proper acceptance test.
+The intention of the test, and of the feature should be fully clear at this stage.
+For simplicity reasons we'll more or less just test the routing and the overall integration of components.
+This test though doesn't create any hint about the architecture of the application or about the inner components.
+The architecture is carved out step by step by following the flow of calls or data (outside-in).

-Since fiveam does not support 'before' or 'after' setup/cleanup functionality we have to workaround this using a fixture that is defined by `def-fixture`.
-The fixture will `start` and `stop` the HTTP server and in between run code that is the body of `with-fixture`.
-We also want to wrap all in `unwind-protect` in order to force shutting down the server even if the `@body` raises an error which would otherwise unwind the stack and the HTTP server would keep running which had consequences on the next test we run.
+Since fiveam does not support _before_ or _after_ setup/cleanup functionality we have to workaround this using a fixture that is defined by `def-fixture`.
+The fixture will `start` and `stop` the HTTP server and in between run code that is the _body_ of `with-fixture`.
+We also want to wrap all calls in `unwind-protect` in order to force shutting down the server as cleanup procedure even if the `&body` raises an error which would otherwise unwind the stack and the HTTP server would keep running which had consequences on the next test we run.

 Now, as part of adding this test we define a few things that don't exist yet.
 For example do we define a package called `cl-swbymabeweb` where we import `start` and `stop` from.
 Those `start` and `stop` functions obviously do start and stop the web server, so the package `cl-swbymabeweb` should be an application entry package that does those things.
-This is part of what tests-first and TDD does, it is the first user of production code and hence defines things how they should be from an API user perspective.
+This is part of what tests-first and TDD does, it acts as the first user of the production code and so defines how the interface should look like from an API user perspective.

-When evaluating this buffer/file (I use `sly-eval-buffer`) we realize (from error messages) that there are some missing packages.
-So in order to at least get this compiled we have to load the dependencies using `quicklisp`.
+When evaluating this buffer/file (I use `sly-eval-buffer` in Sly, or `C-c C-k` when the file was saved) we realize (from error messages) that there are some missing packages.
+So in order to at least get this compiled we have to load the dependencies using _quicklisp_.
 Here this would be `:dexador`, `:fiveam` and `:str` (string library).
 We also have to create the defined package `cl-swbymabeweb` and add stubs (for now) for the `start`and `stop` functions.
 That's what we do now.
-Create a new buffer, add the following code to have the minimum code to make the integration test compile, evaluate and save it under _src/main.lisp_.
+Create a new buffer/file, add the following code as the minimum code to make the integration test compile, evaluate and save it under _src/main.lisp_.

 ```lisp
 (defpackage :cl-swbymabeweb